WDZ: WDZ

-On March 31, 2008, the station switched from an Urban Adult Contemporary music format branded as "Magic 1050" to an all-sports format as part of the Fox Sports Radio network.
+On March 31, 2008, the station switched from an urban adult contemporary music format branded as "Magic 1050" to an all-sports format as part of the Fox Sports Radio network.
 Within a year the station switched programming from Fox to ESPN Radio.

+WDZ and its sister stations WCZQ in Monticello and WDZQ, WSOY, and WSOY-FM in Decatur, were sold to Neuhoff Media in February 2009.

 On January 4, 2021, WDZ changed affiliations back to Fox Sports Radio as Fox Sports 1050 AM Decatur.

-WDZ and its sister stations 105.5 WCZQ in Monticello and 95.1 WDZQ, 1340 WSOY, and 102.9 WSOY-FM in Decatur, were sold to Neuhoff Media in February 2009.

-On February 1, 2024, Neuhoff Media sold radio stations in Danville and Decatur IL to Champaign Multimedia Group for $2 million and has since closed in May 2024.
+On February 1, 2024, Neuhoff Media sold its radio stations in Danville and Decatur to Champaign Multimedia Group for $2 million; the sale closed in May 2024.

 Smiley Burnette

 Smiley Burnette started his entertainment career on WDZ in 1929.
 He was hired after he came to the station to do an advertising spot for the furniture store where he worked.
 Burnette ran all aspects of the radio station from being the disc jockey and music director to doing janitorial work.
 He was known to read the comics from the day's newspaper using different voices and sound effects, as much of his audience were children.

 Smiley (real name Lester) got his nickname from a character in Mark Twain's "The Celebrated Jumping Frog of Calaveras County", which he was reading on the air.
 He initially used "Smiley" as a name for a character in a new children's program he was creating for the station but it later became his nickname, as did the name "Frog".
 He then left WDZ to work with Gene Autry on Chicago's WLS in December 1933.
 Two decades later Smiley's wife, Dallas wrote: "Smiley's first employers were Mr. and Mrs. James L. Bush, owners of a grain office in Tuscola and then owners of WDZ, third oldest radio station in the country.
 Mommie and Uncle Jim, as Smiley and I call them, are like a second set of parents to us and we visit them whenever possible in Tuscola or in Florida in the winter or Wisconsin in the summer."